 - Between the ages of 15 and 20 years

-- Have access to computer with internet access within their home
+- Have access to computer/personal device/smart phone with internet access

 - Self-report being HIV negative or unknown serostatus

-A Technical Expert Group will be formed and consist of members who engage with diverse communities of YGBMSM, and have experience in the provision of HIV and LGBTQ clinical and social services.
+The Technical Expert Group consisted of members who engage with diverse communities of TGBMSM, and have experience in the provision of HIV and LGBTQ clinical and social services.
 All participants will be recruited online by placing advertisements on social media sites.

-Phase I will consist of two separate parts.
-First, a group of 40 study participants will complete a brief online survey using Qualtrics.
-After the completion of the brief online survey, participants will complete an in-depth qualitative interview with a study staff member who is based at the University of Michigan.
-Second, an additional group of 10 study participants will complete a cognitive interview with a study staff member who is based at the University of Michigan.
-Both the in-depth qualitative interviews and cognitive interviews will be conducted using VSee, which is a HIPAA-secure video-conferencing program.
-Qualitative data will be audio-recorded, with participant consent, to allow for verbatim transcription of the interview and checked for accuracy and completion.
-Phase II and III participants will complete self-administered surveys using Qualtrics.
-Phase II and III participants will also mail in home STI collection kits at each of the follow-up assessments.
+Phase I data collection consisted of two separate parts.
+First, a group of 30 study participants completed a brief online survey in SurveyGizmo.
+After the completion of the brief online survey, participants completed an in-depth interview with a study staff member based at the University of Michigan.
+Second, an additional group of 8 study participants completed a cognitive interview with a study staff member who is based at the University of Michigan.
+Both the in-depth and cognitive interviews were conducted using VSee, which is a HIPAA-compliant video-conferencing program.
+Qualitative data were audio-recorded, with participants consent, and transcribed verbatim.

-- To develop and refine a developmentally appropriate relationship skills session as an addition to the current CHTC intervention for 15-20-year-old YGBMSM.
+- To develop and refine a developmentally-appropriate relationship skills session as an addition to the current CTR or CHTC intervention for 15-24-year-old YGBMSM

-- To pilot test this relationship skills-focused HIV prevention intervention for YGBMSM and their partners to increase the uptake of HIV prevention strategies and reduce HIV transmission risk among 15-20-year-old YGBMSM.
+- To pilot test this relationship-skills-focused HIV prevention intervention for YGBMSM and their partners (only if they are randomized to the intervention arm and choose to participate with their partner) to increase the uptake of HIV prevention strategies, increase relationship communication skills, and reduce HIV transmission risk among 15-24-year-old YGBMSM.